Join Us & Get Wine 101 Course 75% Off

 Reserva Rioja

 Reserva is where things start to get serious with Rioja.
-We suspect this classification will continue to be the benchmark moving forward because it also includes the new sparkler, Espumosos de Calidad de Rioja.
+This classification has and will continue to be the benchmark because it also includes sparkling wine, Espumosos de Calidad de Rioja.

 Red wines in this classification typically have fantastic balance between fruit and structure (e.g. tannin and acidity), with subtle aged flavors of baking spice and dried fruit.
 This is one of those bottles you must try aging in a cellar to see how it evolves!